Visiting Worcestershire County Museum at Hartlebury Castle

 For more information about what you can see and do at Hartlebury Castle please visit www.hartleburycastle.com (link opens in new window)

-Hartlebury Castle is open from 1 February – 23 December each year.
+Hartlebury Castle is open from 1 February to 23 December each year.

 Closed on Mondays

 The following 'whole site' admission prices include access to the Bishops Palace & State Rooms, Worcestershire County Museum, and the Castle grounds.
-On Tuesdays & Bank Holidays your ticket also allows you to view the Hurd Library.
+On Tuesday's and Bank Holidays your ticket also allows you to view the Hurd Library from 11:00am to 2:00pm (subject to volunteer availability, please call in advance if you are planning a special visit).

 Adult - £9